MauroDataMapper/docs/docs/user-guides/finalising-data-models/finalising-data-models.md

 * Reference Data Models
 * Versioned Folders

-Any of the catalogue items above may be finalised, so long as they are:
+Any of the catalogue items above may be **Finalised**, so long as they are:

 * In their **Draft** state
 * On their **main** branch